moneyhoardersglobalnetwork/publishinghub/README.md

 To know more about its features, check out our [website](https://scaffoldeth.io).

-## Contributing to Scaffold-ETH 2
+## Contributing to Publishing Hub

-We welcome contributions to Scaffold-ETH 2!
+We welcome contributions to Publishing Hub!

 Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/scaffold-eth-2/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-ETH 2.

+## To Do List

+I want add a description section to the assets
 I've simplified the publishing process for nate token purchases Must create logic for withdrawl from the Book contract to tranfers a portion back to the Publishing Factory.
 We can also put the Creation Fee back in a test charging for creating books in native and USDC then MHGD.

-bafybeic3uzulj7ho42dymwb2uvghpp6ivsdqffqflaotuad62tkk3xq35m -IPFS Mock Book PDF file
+I want to change all book references to PublishedAsset because not just books can be published.
+The entire concept is empowering creators to generate income and monetize their work.

+https://web3.storage/ - Web3 Storage using IPFS for Authors.
+https://console.web3.storage/ - Authors can easily get the CID links for creating their assets.

+//Update these with the https link to the IPFS files be sure to add file extensions to the end of the links.
+//Naming of files before upload is important to ensure author doesnt have to reset CIDs https://bafybeiahc326k4bww2dub5s3ylpbgcvzh6qrkqru4gn7lw5ebztsn4awba.ipfs.w3s.link/Hoarder%20Labs%20Manifest.pdf -IPFS Hoarder Labs Manfest PDF https://bafybeic3uzulj7ho42dymwb2uvghpp6ivsdqffqflaotuad62tkk3xq35m.ipfs.w3s.link/MHGNMockBooks.pdf -IPFS Mock Book PDF file https://bafybeicn3agxjjh4dac6srokrbpmehcalmdte3mhtod4gkz4zycxvlv3gu.ipfs.w3s.link/hhg_cover.jpg -IPFS The Hitchhiker's Guide https://bafybeiahavl4cjqcqr5vm4pzadk3o3oysm7y4yxuaem5ehu45nqpanemi4.ipfs.w3s.link/download.jpeg -IPFS Mock Book Cover Image Detective Comics